No matter which career direction you’re working towards, learning fundamental business skills can help you to accomplish your goals.

 Business and Career Essentials programs

-The Professional Development Certificate in Essential Soft Skills Training (ESST) will help you develop valuable soft skills such as problem solving, communication, creativity and self-awareness.
+The Micro-certificate in Essential Soft Skills Training (ESST) will help you develop valuable soft skills such as problem solving, communication, creativity and self-awareness.
 You will learn how to combine all these skills together to work more effectively when faced with obstacles.

-The Professional Development Certificate in Equity, Diversity, Inclusion and Accessibility (EDIA) in the Workplace is currently in development and will launch soon.
-This program will help you to build a welcoming work environment by practicing intercultural competencies.
-Join our email lists and we’ll let you know once details become available.
+The newly launched Micro-certificate in Equity, Diversity, Inclusion (EDI) will help you to build a welcoming work environment by practicing intercultural competencies.

 Business Administration programs